AdamWhittingham/vim-adcode-theme/README.md

 1. Run `make dev` to begin watching for changes
 2. Edit `adCode.palette`
 3. Reload the colorscheme in Vim to try out your changes.
+Take a look in the `tests` directory for some code to check.